Nonperturbative Waveguide Quantum Electrodynamics: Introduction

 \subsection{Background}

-Quantum many-body states arising from coherent interactions between light and matter are of fundamental interest in modern physics and lie at the heart of quantum technologies.
+Quantum states arising from strong coherent interaction between light and matter are not only interesting from the perspective of fundamental many-body physics, but also provide promising new platforms for quantum technologies.
 Historically, analysis of light-matter systems focused on the perturbative regime \cite{RI37,CCT89}, since interaction of atomic dipoles with vacuum electromagnetic fields is weak due to the smallness of the fine structure constant $\alpha\!=\!1/137$.
-Recent progress has led to the realization of new platforms in which electromagnetic continuum is modified to reach stronger light-matter coupling.
-In particular, (artificial) atoms coupled to one-dimensional continuum of photons at microwave \cite{BLS09,AO10,HIC11,HIC12,vLA13,MJA14,MM19,KB20} or optical \cite{RD13,TJD13,AMS14,YR14,GA14,LP15} frequencies achieve enhancement of light-matter interaction through strong spatial confinement of electromagnetic modes.
+Recent progress has led to experimental realizations of new systems in which electromagnetic field is modified to reach stronger light-matter coupling.
+In particular, (artificial) atoms coupled to one-dimensional continuum of photons at microwave \cite{BLS09,AO10,HIC11,HIC12,vLA13,MJA14,MM19,KB20,PR18} or optical \cite{RD13,TJD13,AMS14,YR14,GA14,LP15} frequencies achieve enhancement of light-matter interaction through strong spatial confinement of electromagnetic modes.
 This rapidly growing field of research has been dubbed waveguide quantum electrodynamics (QED).

 There exist many conceptual similarities between the questions addressed in waveguide QED and the problems analyzed in the context of quantum dissipative systems \cite{LAJ87,SA83,GF85,WU12}; in the latter, bosonic modes represent phonons or other collective excitations of condensed matter systems.
 More recently, light-matter interaction has also been the subject of intense research in the fields of polaritonic chemistry \cite{HJA12,GJ15,ETW16,HF16,FJ172,FJ17,Hiura2018,Hiura2019,TA19,STH21} and nanostructured plasmonics \cite{BW03,JMP06,TMS13,BJJ19,MNS20}.
-In light of such broad relevance, models of quantum emitters interacting with a continuum of bosonic excitations have played a crucial role not only in quantum information science, but also in condensed matter physics and quantum chemistry.
-An outstanding challenge here is to uncover the novel physical phenomena in {\it nonperturbative} regimes, where strong interaction leads to the formation of quantum many-body states with large entanglement between emitters and bosonic excitations of the continuum.
+In light of such broad relevance, models of quantum emitters interacting with a continuum of bosonic excitations have played a crucial role in quantum information science as well as in condensed matter physics and quantum chemistry.
+An outstanding challenge here is to uncover the novel physical phenomena in {\it nonperturbative} regimes, where strong interaction leads to the formation of quantum many-body states with large entanglement among emitters and bosonic excitations of the continuum.

 Despite recent remarkable advances, our understanding of waveguide QED at strong couplings is far from complete.
 Due to virtual excitation of many photons, the problem becomes intrinsically nonperturbative and standard approximations of quantum optics fail in many crucial aspects.
 First and foremost, it is known that the usual rotating wave approximation becomes no longer valid \cite{CCT89} due to the processes that create or annihilate pairs of excitations.
 Moreover, the inclusion of the diamagnetic $\hat{A}^2$ term and the multilevel structure of emitters becomes more essential at larger coupling strengths.
 Importantly, the latter indicates that the comprehensive understanding of strong coupling physics cannot be achieved unless one goes beyond the standard two-level descriptions.
 Such multilevel structure of quantum emitters is also of current technological importance.
 For instance, superconducting transmon qubits are rarely operated as perfect two-level systems \cite{BA20} and such multilevel structures are potentially useful for the purpose of performing certain quantum information operations \cite{Rosenblum266,ESS20}.